pantakanch/Google-Play-Store-Apps-Data-Analysis/README.md

 # Google-Play-Store-Apps-SQL-Data-Analysis

+## Overview:
-This project explores the Google Play Store app ecosystem using a Kaggle dataset.
-It will analyze app ratings, categories, genres, user reviews, and sentiment to gain insights.
+The "Google Play Store Apps SQL Data Analysis" project dives into the vast ecosystem of the Google Play Store, leveraging a Kaggle dataset to glean insights into app ratings, categories, genres, user reviews, and sentiments.

 Dataset on Kaggle: https://www.kaggle.com/datasets/lava18/google-play-store-apps

-# Key Questions:
+## Key Questions:
 1. What is the average app rating?
 2. How do app ratings distribute?
 3. Which app categories have the most installs?